 The White Pass Railroad was built between 1898 – 1900.
 It was built right on the edge of the mountain.
 We went 2885 Feet (879 Meters) above sea level at the White Pass Summit point!

 The train was interesting as we saw the original Klondike trail of 1898 of men trying to find their fortune and the trail was narrated throughout the train and landmarks were pointed out.
 It is hard to believe men hiked this trail to try to find gold.

 Liarsville Trail Camp

 The Liarsville Trail Camp was a lot of fun, but it is all outside so wrap up warm if it is a cold day (the day we were there it was cold!).

 The camp is a recreation of a tent city from 1898.
 We enjoyed a salmon bake buffet first, an entertaining show explaining the gold rush and how to pan for gold.
-Then we got to have a go at gold panning ourselves and I found a quite a few flakes of gold!
+Then we got to have a go at gold panning ourselves and I found quite a few flakes of gold!

 The camp was called Liarsville because of the press.
 The journalists reported from the camp the tales from the Klondike Gold Rush.
 Which was mainly made up!
-For example, they reported it was very easy to find gold, not a long hard hike to the summit!
+For example, they reported it was very easy to find gold, not a long strenuous hike to the summit!

 It was also the last stop to have a hot bath, have your laundry done, go to a bar and see a madam before the long trail to find gold.

 Red Onion Saloon